jknapp25/exogenesis/story.md

 Fi's eyes lingered on Eta's neck as her skin in the light illuminated and the curvature of her neck was somehow far more alluring than anything else, not even the intricate view of what they had discovered that day outside the window.

-his hand of its own accord, approached the strap around the base of her neck.
+His hand moved of its own accord, approaching the strap around the base of her neck.
 "Can I..."

 She raised her chin to make the strap more accessible.
 She leaned into his hand, his fingers warm against her neck, then with his other hand, he loosened the strap.
 The buttons down the suit came next, revealing more of her luminous skin, perfect in the light.
 She reached her hand, untying his as well and he completed the gesture, removing it himself after hers came first.
 Eta smiled as her boots were the final blockade to removing the full suit.
 Which he managed to loosen.

 He sat back in silence for a few moments.
 Eta watched his eyes as he took her body in.

-"There's nothing, like you."
-He said.
-He ran his hand gently across her skin from her feet up to her chest, noticing the crests, falls and smoothness.
+"There's nothing, like you," he said softly.
+Then leaned in and ran his hand gently across her skin from her feet up to her chest, eyes glancing up to hers for permission.
+He noticed the crests, falls and smoothness, still far unlike anything he had ever come across.
+She welcomed the gentle touch like it was quenching a forgotten thirst.

 <todo: 4277 words>

-# Part 17: Locked on ship
+# Part 17: kidnapped by collector

 He slipped into the bottom left corner of the enormous opening, like a rodent to it's burrow, then crouched and hugged the perimeter wall, hidden behind a large metal box as not to be seen.